The Best Hobbies for Women Over 50 and Beyond! (2026)

 Make Jewelry

 Jewelry making is a fun hobby and is a great way to keep your hands busy, develop a new skill, and create beautiful things to wear, gift, or even sell.
-Starting a hobby making jewelry is pretty straightforward.

 How to start making jewelry as a hobby:

 - Decide what type of jewelry you like.
-Check Pinterest for inspiration
+Check Pinterest for inspiration.

 - Grab a book about making jewelry (There are tons!)

-- Get your hands on some supplies and tools needed
+- Get your hands on some supplies and tools needed.

 - Consider buying a jewelry-making kit to get started